Calling First Nations Australians – attend a NIACA Regional Summit

 The 2020 National Summit gathering will bring together the nominated First Nations community representatives from the Regional Summits, to decide on the structure, activities, future directions and policies, of a National Indigenous Arts and Culture Authority (NIACA).
 The 2020 National Summit will be coordinated in conjunction with States and Territory agencies with reference to their First Nations arts and culture plans and strategies.

 Other discussion points at the Regional Summits will be to:

 - update on the current progress of developing the NIACA

 - highlight key themes, topics and issues arising from the NIACA consultations

 - discuss regional arts and cultural priorities with you to grow, empower, and achieve a thriving arts and cultural future

-- seek expressions of interest for regional representatives to attend the National Summit scheduled for December 2019.
+- seek expressions of interest for regional representatives to attend the National Summit scheduled for the second half of 2020.